Swapr (SWPR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Swapr Historical Price

-According to the latest data gathered on Swapr live price page, the current price of Swapr is 0.00665229USD.
-The circulating supply of Swapr(SWPR) is 39.52M SWPR , giving it a market capitalization of $262.90K.
+According to the latest data gathered on Swapr live price page, the current price of Swapr is 0.00665835USD.
+The circulating supply of Swapr(SWPR) is 39.52M SWPR , giving it a market capitalization of $263.14K.

 The Swapr Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SWPR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.